2020-2021 COMMUNITY SERVICES PROGRAM

 Commander's Special Project

 This years Commander's Special Project is National Cemeteries (Fort Custer and Great Lakes.
-One (1) point for each $25 or $1 per member donation to the Commander's Special Project [four (4) points maximum].
+One (1) point for each $25 or $1 per member donation to the Commander's Special Project.
 Donations must go through Department of Michigan VFW earmarked Commander's Special Project, National Cemetery Fort Custer or National Cemetery Great Lakes, to receive points toward All-State Honors.

 Gold Star Mothers Program

 Gold Star Mothers is composed of American mothers who lost a son or daughter during World War II. the Korean War, the Vietnam War, Beirut, Grenada, Panama, the Persian Gulf, Somalia, Bosnia, Saudi Arabia, Iraq, Afghanistan, all Strategic Areas, or while in service to our country.
 Gold Star Mothers serve an important roll in our VA healthcare system.

 BLUE STAR MOTHERS

 Blue Star Mothers are composed of mothers that have a son or daughter serving in the Military today.
 The Commander suggests that we start working more with this organization by offering our Posts as meetings places for these mothers and helping them to send items to their loved ones.

 Points will be awarded for All-State for working with Blue Star Mothers.
-One (1) point for each $25 or $1 per member donated to the Blue Star Mothers [four (4) points maximum].
+One (1) point for each $25 or $1 per member donated to the Blue Star Mothers.
 Donations must go through Department of Michigan VFW earmarked Blue Star Mothers to receive points